Themekraft/wc4bp-groups/readme.txt

 == Frequently Asked Questions ==

 = Dependencies =
-This addon need the [WooBuddy -> WooCommerce BuddyPress Integration](https://wordpress.org/plugins/wc4bp/) with the Professional Plan.
+This addon need the [BuddyPress Groups Integration for WooCommerce](https://wordpress.org/plugins/wc4bp/) with the Professional Plan.

 == Screenshots ==